Charityhub/charitytoken/README.md

 ### Releasing Funds to Campaign Owner With Validator Oracle

-Funds in the Execution Escrow Account are locked and will be slowly realeased to the campaign owner after the campaign owner successfully acieves the target for each sub-campaign.
+Funds in the Execution Escrow Account are locked and will be realeased in small amounts to the campaign owner only after the campaign owner successfully achieves the target for each sub-campaign.

 But how do we know whether the campaign owner actually completes the goal of each sub-campaign?
 This is where a third party auditor comes in.
 A third party auditor is assigned to validate whether the campaign owner actually completes the target of each sub-campaign.
 The campaign owner must provide evidence for the auditor to check and validate.
 Once validation is complete, then the reward money will be released to the campaign owner.